 Most people can swim underwater for about thirty seconds to a minute before they need to return to the surface.
 With training and proper technique, you can extend this significantly.

-But watch out for the signs that your body is oxygen starved.
-The clearest sign are the convulsions you’ll get in your diaphragm.
+But watch out for the signs that your body is oxygen-starved.
+The clearest sign is the convulsions you’ll get in your diaphragm.

-Once you get these, it’s a sign that you should start considering heading back to the surface.
+Once this happens, it’s a sign that you should start considering heading back to the surface.
 Try to learn to distinguish between the first few convulsions, which serve only as an initial warning, and the later ones that need to be taken seriously.

 This part can best be trained in a shallow pool, lying face down, with a friend standing by in case you need help, and overextend yourself.